 My husband, who has the audacity to believe that we should not just say we believe the Bible, but actually live out our belief, frequently told me that I needed to love the people that God placed in my life.
 He pointed me to Scriptures that talk about loving our neighbor, or verses like I John 4:20 which reads, “If someone says, ‘I love God,’ and hates his brother, he is a liar; for he who does not love his brother whom he has seen, how can he love God whom he has not seen?”
 Or Proverbs 18:1, “A man who isolates himself seeks his own desire; he rages against all wise counsel.”

 I hate it when spouses use Scripture to correct you, don’t you?
 It seems like you just get comfortable in your life and your selfish ways, and they come along spouting divine counsel.

 But, back to my people predicament.
 Even though it galls me to say it, I know that as Christians we ARE supposed to love people and be involved in their lives.
 That doesn’t mean we have to be Edna extrovert, attending every Ladies Tea, or Christmas Sock Exchange, but it does mean that introverts have to make an effort to get to know people and encourage and care for them.
 God tells us to love people, and to help people, and to fellowship with people, and I’ve learned through experience that God knows a whole lot more than I do.

-And so, as much as I hate to admit it, I know I must give up (or at least minimize) my evasive tricks.
+And so, as much as I hate to admit it, I know I must give up (or at least minimize) my evasive ways.
 I must shun the seclusion of bathrooms and my van.
-I must face the music, or rather the masses, saying goodbye to Lizzy, Trotwood, and Mr. Rochester, and hello to real, currently living flesh and blood human beings.
-It will be tough, but I must fight my lifelong aversion to those pesky things we call…
+I must face the music, or rather the masses, saying goodbye to Elizabeth Bennet, Trotwood, and Mr. Rochester, and hello to real, currently living flesh and blood human beings.
+It will be tough, but I know I must fight my lifelong aversion to those pesky things we call…